simomat/spyjest/README.md

 ```
 AssertionError:
 Expected: a function that was called 2 times with arguments: <42>, an array containing <2>
-     but: was called 3 times with expected arguments
+     but: was called 3 times with expected arguments; and no other call was made
 ```

 ### Examples for mocks